abhriyaroy/RxLowpoly/README.md

 That's it!!

-If you do like my work, don't forget to hit the star button.
+If you do like my work, please hit the star button.
 If you have any ideas to improve upon my work feel free to raise a PR and let's learn together. :)